 While her practice is largely sector-neutral, she has supported industry players in digital health, retail, social media, e-commerce, fintech, hospitality and aviation (to name a few) on cutting-edge projects, typically on a region-wide or global basis, including product reviews for the launch of online payment platforms, direct-to-consumer advertising campaigns, and the roll out of e-commerce websites and applications.

-Charmian is ranked in leading legal directories including Chambers, Who's Who Legal, Global Data Review and Best Lawyers.
+Charmian is ranked in leading legal directories including Chambers, The Legal 500, Who’s Who Legal, Global Data Review, and Best Lawyers.

 Award Mouse thought multimedia interface book medal screen monitor